matrix-org/matrix-spec-proposals/proposals/2836-threading.md

    checks, do not add it to the response array and do not follow any references it may have.
  - When the thread DAG has been fully visited or the limit is reached, return the response array (and a `next_batch` if the request was limited).
-If a request comes in with the `next_batch` set to a valid value, continue walking the thread DAG from where it was previously left, ensuring that no duplicate events are sent, and that any `max_depth` or `max_breath` are honoured _based on the original request_ - the max values always relate to the original `event_id`, NOT the event ID previously stopped at.
+If a request comes in with the `next_batch` set to a valid value, continue walking the thread DAG from where it was previously left, ensuring that no duplicate events are sent, and that any `max_depth` or `max_breadth` are honoured _based on the original request_ - the max values always relate to the original `event_id`, NOT the event ID previously stopped at.

 #### Cross-room threading extension